-5 Proof Techniques and Auxiliary Results
+5. Proof Techniques and Auxiliary Results

-The main identifiability results are given in Theorems 1 and 2 for deterministic and random cases of topic-word graph structures.
+The main identifiability results are given in Theorems 9 and 15 for deterministic and random cases of topic-word graph structures.
 In this section, we provide a proof sketch of these results, and then, we propose auxiliary results on the existence of perfect n-gram matching for random bipartite graphs and a lower bound on the Kruskal rank of random matrices.

-5.1 Proof sketch
+5.1 Proof Sketch

 Summary of relationships among different conditions: To summarize, there exists a hierarchy among the proposed conditions as follows.
 See Figure 5.
-First, in the random analysis, the size and the degree conditions 4 and 5 are sufficient for satisfying the perfect n-gram matching and the krank conditions 2 and 3, shown by Theorems 3 and 4.
+First, in the random analysis, the size and the degree conditions 4 and 5 are sufficient for satisfying the perfect n-gram matching and the krank conditions 2 and 3, shown by Theorems 22 and 24.
 Then, these conditions 2 and 3 ensure that the rank and the expansion conditions 6 and 7 hold, shown by Lemma 5.
-And finally, these conditions 6 and 7 together with non-degeneracy condition 1 conclude the primary identifiability result in Theorem 5.
+And finally, these conditions 6 and 7 together with non-degeneracy condition 1 conclude the primary identifiability result in Theorem 27.
 Note that the genericity of A is also required for these results to hold.

-Primary deterministic analysis in Theorem 5: The deterministic analysis is primarily based on conditions on the n-gram matrix $A^{\odot n}$; but since these conditions are opaque (mainly expansion condition on $A^{\odot n}$, provided in condition 7), this analysis is related to conditions on matrix A itself.
-See Theorem 5 in Appendix A.1 for the identifiability result based on $A^{\odot n}$.
-We briefly discuss it below for the case when 2n number of words are available under the n-persistent topic model.
+Primary deterministic analysis in Theorem 27: The deterministic analysis is primarily based on conditions on the n-gram matrix $A^{\odot n}$; but since these conditions are opaque (mainly expansion condition on $A^{\odot n}$, provided in condition 7), this analysis is related to conditions on the matrix A itself (see Lemma 5).
+See Theorem 27 in Appendix A.1 for the identifiability result based on $A^{\odot n}$.
+We briefly discuss it below for the case when 2nwords are available under the n-persistent topic model.
 From equation (8), the (2n)-th order moment of the observed variables under the n-persistent topic model can be written as